Avimitin/resume/main.typ

     )
   }

+  let hniic = {
+    let hniic-date = [#translate-date(01, 2025) -- #current]
+    translate(
+      en: cventry(
+        tl: [*Chip Design and Simulation*, Remote],
+        tr: hniic-date,
+        bl: [_HNIIC_, Hardware Enginner],
+      )[#noSimple(
+        // simple: [- Leading a team to explore modern techniques in type theory implementation.]
+      )[
+        - Developed and maintained a formal RISC-V ISA model by creating a code generation framework in Sail and authoring key specifications.
+        - Engineered a comprehensive verification environment by implementing a Rust-based simulation framework for co-simulation and a differential testing framework to ensure model accuracy against a golden reference.
+      ]],
+      zh: cventry(
+        tl: [*芯片设计与仿真*，远程],
+        tr: hniic-date,
+        bl: [_河南省科学院集成电路研究所_，初级硬件工程师],
+      )[
+      - 使用形式化定义设计与实现 RISC-V 硬件设计
+      - 使用 Rust 与 Sail 模型交互，实现仿真模拟器功能和验证。
+      ],
+    )
+  }

   let chipsalliance = {
     translate(
       en: cventry(
         tl: [*chipsalliance/t1*, RISC-V Vector implementation],
         tr: githublink("chipsalliance/t1"),
       )[
       - CI/CD Infrastructure Management: Led development and maintenance of the CI/CD infrastructure for Project T1, ensuring seamless service deployment, server configuration, and ongoing system optimization.
       - Simulation Test Automation: Spearheaded the creation of a simulation test automation framework for Project T1, driving daily regression testing and backend verification to ensure the RTL reliability.
       - Performance Analysis Framework: Engineered the probe-based TestBench module for Project T1, drafting the performance analysis and inspection framework to identify bottlenecks and optimize compiler efficiency.
       - Rocket Core Development: Engineered the rocket core DPI and Verilator emulator, establishing foundational support for integrating Project T1 with the Rocket Chip.
       - Compiler Infrastructure: Led the design and implementation of basic system library for Project T1, enabling the execution of vectorized workloads and expanding the T1 emulator capabilities.
+      - Authored and maintained RISC-V ISA specifications by developing a code generation framework that translated opcodes into a formal hardware model with the Sail language.
+      - Engineered a simulator framework in Rust to enable seamless interaction and co-simulation between software testbenches and the Sail RISC-V hardware model.
+      - Implemented a differential testing framework to validate hardware model correctness by comparing processor states against a golden reference model (Spike), significantly enhancing verification accuracy.
       ],
       zh: cventry(
         tl: [*chipsalliance/t1*，RISC-V 向量 IP],